okviz/okviz.github.io/_docs/bullet-chart/options/data-labels.md

 **Default value:** Off

-<todo> Define how default value are displayed when related to 'show' sections' option </todo>

 When enabled, this options' section displays data labels and allows to edit their appearance.

 ## Font family